viet-vo/React-Mongoose-Passport/README.md

 ### Notes
 - There are tooltips detailing the project's function.
-- Sign up before logging in since there are scripts to added original user...
-YET!
+- Sign up before logging in.

 ## Contributing
 Suggestions of new additions to the project can be sent to email: viet.allen.qvo@gmail.com